Marilyn! The New Musical: Critical reception

-After it's one-night-only performance at the Alex Theatre in Glendale, California, audience reaction was generally positive.
+After its one-night-only performance at the Alex Theatre in Glendale, California, audience reaction was generally positive.
 Following the sold out event, and positive reactions, Prospect House Entertainment announced encore performances in Beverly Hills, Las Vegas, Beijing, and Shanghai.

 The Las Vegas production opened on June 1, 2018, to mixed reviews from theatre critics.
 However, Lewis received widespread acclaim for her performances as Marilyn.
 The Las Vegas Sun gave the Paris Theater production of Marilyn! very positive reviews, with Brock Radke saying, "...the grand opening performance... was a rapid-fire affair, bouncing from song to song with roller-coaster momentum and an extraordinary amount of emotion from a gifted cast anchored by Ruby Lewis as Marilyn."
 Conversely, Mike Weatherford from Nevada NPR called the show, "...half-baked," going on to say, "this mediocre musical doesn’t even give casual fans the screen Marilyn: The sex appeal balanced by a sweetness and vulnerability that made men want to protect as well as possess."